rishhi-patel/paypal-microfrontend/README.md

-# FastAPI × React Microfrontends with OpenTelemetry
+# FastAPI Microfrontends with OpenTelemetry

 ## Running it locally